Electronics Recycling in California

 Find certified e-waste disposal facilities near you

-California offers 6 certified electronics recycling centers to help residents and businesses safely dispose of computers, phones, TVs, and other electronic devices.
-Our verification process has confirmed 5 businesses as legitimate e-waste recyclers with proper disposal practices.
+California provides 6 certified electronics recycling centers to serve local residents and businesses with safe disposal of computers, phones, TVs, and other electronic devices.

 Popular Services